mmunin-ceg/PointsDb/README.md

 ### Prerequisites

-- Docker Desktop for windows, Docker for linux
+- Docker Desktop for windows (WSL2), Docker for linux
-- the `init.sql` file contains the current points lists

 ### Installation